NIA Intensifies Probe into Pahalgam Terror Attack | Law-Order

 NIA Intensifies Probe into Pahalgam Terror Attack

-The National Investigation Agency has taken over the investigation of the Pahalgam terror attack, which claimed 26 lives.
-Teams are scrutinizing entry and exit points, interviewing eyewitnesses, and analyzing evidence to unravel the terror conspiracy.
-The attack occurred in Baisaran, a tourist spot in Jammu and Kashmir.
+The National Investigation Agency (NIA) has formally taken over the investigation of the Pahalgam terror attack that resulted in 26 deaths.
+They are scrutinizing entry and exit points, questioning eyewitnesses, and working with forensic experts to uncover the terror conspiracy behind this heinous act.

 - Country: